acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

 * 1DPPSA (DPA-A Power Supply On/Off) change from 1 to 0 (On to Off)
 * 1DPP0AVO (DPA-A +5V Analog Voltage) drop to 0.0 +/- 0.3 V
-* 1DPICACU (DPA-A Input Current) drop to < 0.2 A (this value is noisy, so take an average)
+* 1DPICACU (DPA-A Input Current) drop to < 0.2 A
-* DPA-A POWER should go to zero
+* DPA-A POWER should go to ~zero
 * 1DP28AVO (DPA-A +28V Input Voltage) is expected to have a small uptick, ~0.5 V, consistent with the load suddenly dropping to zero.
 May require more than 1 major frame.
 * The software and hardware bilevels will likely not have normal values if BEP side A is active.

 All other hardware telemetry should be nominal.
 The current values for these can be found on our Real-Time Telemetry pages.
 Older data can be examined from the dump files or the engineering archive.

 To extract information from the dump data, run ACORN on it as per the instructions in `"Running ACORN on data dumps in the case of an anomaly (04/06/16)" <http://cxc.cfa.harvard.edu/acis/memos/Dump_Acorn.html>`_.